What Does a Community Health Worker Do? And How Do I Become One

 3. Gain relevant work experience.

-The more experience you have working in a specific community, the better qualified you'll be for a community health worker role.
-For example, anyone working in children’s services will need to have experience working with children.
+The more experience you have working in a specific community, the better qualified you’ll be for a community health worker role.
+For example, anyone working in children’s services may need to have experience working with children.
 Similarly, those working with individuals with substance abuse issues would benefit from previous experience working with addicts or recovery programs.

 Become a community health worker